1966 Gallaher 500

 The 1966 Gallaher 500 was an endurance motor race for production cars, held on 2 October 1966 at the Mount Panorama Circuit just outside Bathurst, New South Wales in Australia.
 It was the seventh running of the Bathurst 500 race and the first time that the event had been staged under the Gallaher 500 name.
 250 examples of a particular model had to be registered for a vehicle to be eligible for the race, up from the 100 examples required in previous years.

 The race was dominated by the Morris Cooper S. It was won by the BMC entered example of Finnish rally star Rauno Aaltonen and experienced Australian Mini racer Bob Holden a lap ahead of Fred Gibson and Bill Stanley, leading home a flotilla of Cooper Ss that filled the first nine outright race positions.
 The best non-Mini was a Chrysler Valiant, some six laps behind Aaltonen and Holden in tenth position.

+It was while spectating this race from Forrest's Elbow that an on leave from the army Peter Brock decided that he wanted to be a motor racing driver when his National Service was finished.
+Brock would go on to make his Bathurst 500 debut in 1969 and would go on to win the race a record 9 times.